 Height.
 Average growth of about 2 to 3 inches each year.

 As your child continues to grow, you will notice new and exciting abilities that develop.
 Children may progress at different rates.
-But these are some of the common milestones your child may reach in this age group:
+But these are some of the common milestones most children reach in this age group:

 Walks and runs well